gw2efficiency/scraping/README.md

 npm install https://github.com/gw2efficiency/gw2api-scraping
 ```

-This module can be used for Node.js as well as browsers using [Browserify](https://github.com/substack/browserify-handbook#how-node_modules-works).
-If you
+This module can be used for Node.js.
+Theoretically it works in browsers using [Browserify](https://github.com/substack/browserify-handbook#how-node_modules-works), but due to [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS) most methods are not available.
-run it in browsers, not all methods are available due to [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS).

 (Note: Babel gets pulled in as a dependency, because the module is written in ES7 and
 gets compiled into ES5 during the installation.
 The Babel code is **not** included in the module,